Theseus' eloquent words of doubt about stories of supernatural goings-on in the woods, arranged into the shape of an ass's head:

 The ideal soap for washing your hands and washing your hands.
 You'll be the perfect host or hostess when you treat visitors to Lady Macbeth's Guest Soap.
 'Try it in...

 This year's British Library's desk diary celebrates the life and work of William Shakespeare who died 400 years ago.
 Featuring a wide range of images and quotations.
-Page-a-day desk diary....
+Week-to-view desk diary....

 The Shakespeare Insults mug is covered with the Bard's funniest and most biting insults from his plays.
 Some of our favorites are: "Oh gull, O dolt, As ignorant as dirt"...